Raju-Sharma1/Python-Project-analyzing-historical-Revenue_Data-/README.md

 Modes of Data Extractions:
 --------------------------

-    1. For extracting stock data I will be using yfinance API.
+    1. For extracting stock data yfinance API is in use.
-    2. For Revenue extraction I'll use Web Scrapping.
+    2. For Revenue extraction Web Scrapping is in use.

 Installation Required:
 ----------------------